thigcampos/dotset/fedora/README.md

 - Mull

 **Other**
+- Node
 - Yarn
 - Xclip
 - Docker
-- NodeJS
 - Neofetch
-- Nerd Fonts

 ## Installation
 It will be added soon.